kelvinlim/fastcda/README.md

 For linux/macos, the configuration file  should be in the home directory, e.g.  ~/.fastcda.yaml.
-For Windows, the file should be placed in the Users home directory AppData\Local
+For Windows, the file should be placed in the Users home directory:

-C:\Users\<YourUser>\AppData\Local
+C:\Users\<YourUser>\AppData\Local\fastcda.yaml

-Here is a sample yaml configuration file.
+Here is a sample fastcda.yaml configuration file.

 ```
 # configuration file for FastCDA